Horn clause

-In mathematical logic and logic programming, a Horn clause is a logical formula of a particular rule-like form which gives it useful properties for use in logic programming, formal specification, and model theory.
+In mathematical logic and logic programming, a Horn clause is a logical formula of a particular rule-like form that gives it useful properties for use in logic programming, formal specification, universal algebra and model theory.
 Horn clauses are named for the logician Alfred Horn, who first pointed out their significance in 1951.

 Definition

-A Horn clause is a clause (a disjunction of literals) with at most one positive, i.e. unnegated, literal.
+A Horn clause is a disjunctive clause (a disjunction of literals) with at most one positive, i.e. unnegated, literal.

 Conversely, a disjunction of literals with at most one negated literal is called a dual-Horn clause.

-A Horn clause with exactly one positive literal is a definite clause or a strict Horn clause; a definite clause with no negative literals is a unit clause, and a unit clause without variables is a fact;.
+A Horn clause with exactly one positive literal is a definite clause or a strict Horn clause; a definite clause with no negative literals is a unit clause, and a unit clause without variables is a fact;

-A Horn clause without a positive literal is a goal clause.
+a Horn clause without a positive literal is a goal clause.

-Note that the empty clause, consisting of no literals (which is equivalent to false) is a goal clause.
+The empty clause, consisting of no literals (which is equivalent to false), is a goal clause.

 These three kinds of Horn clauses are illustrated in the following propositional example:

 All variables in a clause are implicitly universally quantified with the scope being the entire clause.
 Thus, for example: